niplav/site/options.md

 Calculate the Nash equilibria and payoffs again.

-We assume that all Nash equilibria are equally likely, so for each player we take the mean payoff across Nash equilibria.
+We assume that all Nash equilibria are equally likely, so for each player we take the unweighted mean payoff across Nash equilibria.

 For a player, taking away one of Abdullah's options is considered an *improvement* iff the mean payoff in the original game is stricly lower